How Does a Reverse Mortgage Work?

 This guide answers important questions about reverse mortgages:

 Who should download the guide?

 If you want a long and comfortable retirement living in your own home, this guide is for you.
 It’s particularly valuable if:

 - You have equity savings in your home

-- Your retirement savings are insufficient to fund 20 plus years of retirement.
+- Your savings can't fund over 20 years of retirement.